Saint Joseph's University: University City campus

 On June 1, 2022, as a result of the merger with University of the Sciences, Saint Joseph's acquired a second major campus.
 At the time of the merger, the University City campus covered approximately 24 acres of urban landscape in the section of West Philadelphia known as University City, which also encompasses the University of Pennsylvania and Drexel University.

-In January 2025, the Philadelphia Inquirer reported that Saint Joseph's University planned to sell the entire University City Campus and use the funds to construct additional buildings on the Hawk Hill campus.
+In January 2025, The Philadelphia Inquirer reported that Saint Joseph's University planned to sell the entire University City campus and use the funds to construct additional buildings on the Hawk Hill campus.

-In September 2025, the Philadelphia Inquirer reported that Saint Joseph's University had reached an agreement with the Belmont Neighborhood Educational Alliance, an educational organization operating schools within Philadelphia.
+In September 2025, the Inquirer reported that Saint Joseph's University had reached an agreement with the Belmont Neighborhood Educational Alliance, an educational organization operating schools within Philadelphia.
 The agreement stated that Saint Joe's would sell all buildings on the UCity Campus owned by the university below Woodland Avenue, with plans to lease three buildings back post-sale for University usage.
-As of September 2025, Saint Joe's will continue to own and operate buildings on the University City Campus located above Woodland Avenue.